 - Entitlement to work in the UK (Sustain is not able to assist with applications for work permits).

-- Knowledge of issues surrounding healthy food and junk food
+- Knowledge of issues surrounding environmental impacts of food and healthy food

 - Track record of running successful campaigns

 - Co-ordination and motivation of networks and coalitions